Dublin Guard: Civil War

 On the outbreak of the Irish Civil War in June 1922, the Dublin Guard was heavily involved in securing Dublin for the Free State (see Battle of Dublin).

 These troops were among the most experienced and motivated men possessed by the Irish Free State in the civil war.
 For this reason, they were to the forefront in the Free State offensive of July–August 1922 which took the Munster Republic and secured most of the territory of the new state for its government.
 Among the officers were Brigadier Paddy Daly, as well as David Neligan & James McNamara, both of whom had been spies for Collins in the G Division of the Dublin Metropolitan Police.
 They landed in Fenit in County Kerry in August 1922 and rapidly took Tralee on the same day, which culminated with the capture of Ballymullen Barracks which was burnt by the retreating anti-Treaty forces.
 Over the following days, it linked up with troops that landed in Tarbert, other forces moving towards Kerry from Limerick and captured other major towns in the county such as Killarney and Castleisland.

 The Guard was charged with putting down the guerrilla activities of the local anti-treaty IRA.
 They were perhaps embittered by the killing of their erstwhile commander in chief, Michael Collins, and of their comrades in several ambushes.
 As a result, they acted with great severity in Kerry.
 Over 40 Republicans died in custody during the war or were summarily shot when captured.
 On at least three occasions in March 1923, Dublin Guard troops massacred republican prisoners after five of their men had been killed by booby-trap (trap mine) bomb at Knocknagoshel.
 Particularly notorious was the Ballyseedy massacre, where nine Republican prisoners were tied to a landmine which was then detonated.
 One of the prisoners survived to recount the incident.
 However, reprisals by the Dublin Guard against local civilians were rare.
 One recorded instance came in February 1923, when three individuals later identified as National Army officers shot dead two railway drivers whom they suspected of republican sympathies.
 Another feature of the Dublin Guard was the high number of combat injuries sustained by its senior officers.

 Disbandment

 In December 1922, following Collins's death, Liam Tobin formed the Irish Republican Army Organisation (IRAO) taking in Dublin Guard and other Irish Army officers who shared his view that "higher command...was not sufficiently patriotic".
 President W. T. Cosgrave, head of the government met with the IRAO several times when difficulties arose with an opposing IRB faction of Generals under Richard Mulcahy.

-Following a reorganisation of the Free State Army in February 1923 (in early 1923, Paddy O Daly was promoted to Major General) the Kerry Command was divided into five battalions, effectively discontinuing the Dublin Guard.
+Following a reorganisation of the Free State Army in February 1923 (in early 1923, Paddy Daly was promoted to Major General) the Kerry Command was divided into five battalions, effectively discontinuing the Dublin Guard.
 After the cessation of hostilities, each battalion was transferred and disbanded.
 Few members of the Dublin Guard remained in the Free State Army after 1924.